Hovercraft-Studio/oversite/server/README.md

 - Debug components for AppStore - health-check components for camera feeds, etc
   - True/false or (0/1) option
 - Vite Dashboard
-  - Improve access & sharing of the server URLs calculated from the URL & system defaults
-    - Right now it's all being done inside the table, which seems weird
   - Design
-    - Footer w/links
-      - Move log heartbeat checkbox here
-      - clear store w/confirmation modal
+    - Add button to clear store w/confirmation modal
     - icons should be svg with colors based on pico theme
   - Clean up app-store-table
-    - Refactor subclasses (clients/events) to follow the same pattern
+    - event time > 24 hours should say "> 1 day" and be red
+    - Treat heartbeats as a special case w/timestamps and red row if out of date
   - Move /wipe to state/wipe
     - Move /wipe/* to state/wipe/*
     - move responses to functions
-  - Treat heartbeats as a special case w/timestamps and red row if out of date
   - Add zoom buttons for table style/padding/font
 - Selectively hydrate the app state from the new api routes
   - WIP Started in AppStoreDistributed - `init-keys`